bee-san/branadonskerritt.github.io/_posts/2017-11-25-Mathematical-Logic.md

 ## Circuit equivalence

-two circuits are equivalent if they produce the same output given the same input
+Two circuits are equivalent if they produce the same output given the same input

 ## Formula equivalence